Cheonggyecheon River Walk

 - The small streets and alleys of Samcheong-dong are filled with boutiques and shops selling soap flowers, tea, coffee, souvenirs, thimble size succulents, art, and local food.
 We recommend trying a hotteok: a Korean pancake filled with honey.

-- The womens’ dresses resembles a bell.
+- The womens’ dresses resemble a bell.
 The jacket is fitted to flatter the upper body, while the billowing, flowing skirt covers the legs and feet giving the the appearance of floating over the ground.

-- The navy and red royal queen hanbok is complete with a long plastic sword through a fake braided hair piece and a small matching purse to hold belongings.
+- The women’s navy and red royal queen hanbok is complete with a long plastic sword through a fake braided hair piece and a small matching purse to hold belongings.
 After being dressed and styled, the royal king, queen, and princess are ready to visit Gyeongbokgung Palace.

 - The Gyeonghoeru Pavilion was originally used for entertaining foreign visitors.
 Stone animals along the bridge accessing the pavilion ward off evil spirits.